 Our teachers will be spending time in the first few days helping students become familiar with the new way of learning.
 It will be helpful for an adult to work with their student in the beginning.
 We will be holding webinars during Phase I and Phase 2 of our opening plan to explain the technology to CRS parents so they are able to help partner with our teachers in helping students acclimate to the new learning environment.
 Our goal is to use age appropriate and friendly technology so that students can work independently.

 Why must our youngest students bring Chromebooks to school?
-Won't they be focussed on live learning?
+Won't they be focused on live learning?

 Imbedded is the concern that students will have too much screen time as part of their daily lives.
 As educators, we share this concern and will be mindful.

 In all our classrooms and in this hybrid environment, technology is necessary and will be integrated to differentiate and enhance learning.
 It will be used purposefully throughout the day to engage all students.
 Technology will also play a critical role in connecting the students to each other and help in building community with cohorts in a hybrid model.

 Teachers will support children both in and out of school as they utilize our learning platform and learn to use apps and programs with teacher and support.
 The start of the school year will focus on educating students and families on Google Classroom, Google Meets and Zoom so comfort levels and proficiency increase.

 If my child is not feeling well on his/her on-campus day, I may decide to keep them home to be extra safe.
 Will they be allowed to attend school that day as an off-campus student?

 If your child is scheduled to be on-campus, and you would like to keep them home for a day to monitor symptoms, you would need to contact the school regarding attendance just as you would on a regular school day.
 However, you would indicate to the nurse or attendance coordinator that they will be attending classes OFF-CAMPUS that day.
 Teachers, as usual, will be taking class attendance.